 COMMITTEES.
 The Board of Directors and Management of the Fund conduct operations through several committees, consisting of directors and Fund personnel as appropriate.
-The Fund's Pricing Committee, which currently consists of Jasper van Brakel, Michael Jones, Dana Stranz, Erika Williams, Sylvia Lee, and Michelle Bruno, determines the interest rate for the Notes each quarter.
+The Fund's Pricing Committee, which currently consists of Jasper van Brakel, Michael Jones, Dana Stranz, Kathleen Paylor, Sylvia Lee, and Michaelle Bruno, determines the interest rates for the Notes each quarter.
 The full Board of Directors of the Fund serves as the Board Loan Committee of the RSF Board, which approves the Credit Policy.
-The RSF Credit Committee, consisting of Jasper van Brakel, Michael Jones, Dana Stranz, Erika Williams, and Sylvia Lee, reviews all loan proposals in accordance with the Credit Policy.
+The RSF Credit Committee, consisting of Jasper van Brakel, Michaelle Bruno, Michael Jones, Dana Stranz, and Sylvia Lee, reviews all loan proposals in accordance with the Credit Policy.
 The RSF Troubled Loan Committee, consisting of Jasper van Brakel, Michael Jones, and Dana Stranz, monitors troubled loans in the Fund's portfolio, as further discussed above in "Lending Program."

 COMPENSATION.
 No directors or officers of the Fund receive compensation, defined as salary and benefits, directly from the Fund for their services.
 RSF, as the parent organization, hires and compensates all RSF staff who provide services to or on behalf of RSF's affiliates (including the Fund) pursuant to the Management Agreement between RSF each of its affiliated entities, including the Fund, that govern services provided to the affiliates, such as staff time, facilities, and administration.
-See "Related-Party Transactions," below, and Note 7 to the Fund's audited financial statements for more information.
-For 2022, total officer compensation, including salaries and benefits, allocated to the Fund for services provided by Jasper van Brakel, Mindy Christensen (who served as the Fund's Vice President of Lending until June 2022), April Hines (who served as the Fund's Chief Financial Officer and Treasurer until February 2022), Michael Jones, Dana Stranz, Erika Williams, Sylvia Lee, and Michelle Bruno, totaled \$619,829.
+See "Related-Party Transactions," below, and Note 8 to the Fund's audited financial statements for more information.
+For 2023, total officer compensation, including salaries and benefits, allocated to the Fund for services provided by Jasper van Brakel, Michelle Bruno, Michael Jones, Dana Stranz, Erika Williams, Kathleen Paylor, and Sylvia Lee, totaled \$1,249,025.

-The RSF Board sets or approves rates of compensation paid to the President and CEO.
+The RSF Board sets or approves rates of compensation paid to the President and CEO and COO.
 The Board seeks to establish compensation rates that are competitive with those of other similarly sized, multi-entity non-profit and for-profit financial services organizations in the San Francisco area.
-All decisions with respect to compensation are made without the involvement of any member having a conflict of interest.
+All decisions with respect to compensation are made without the involvement of any Board member having a conflict of interest.